-"The currently stable energy supply situation ensures that production is secured for the time being," said Matthias Frederichs, head of the BV building materials manufacturers'
+"The currently stable energy supply situation ensures that production is secured for the time being," said Matthias Frederichs, head of the BV building materials manufacturers' association.
+"Still, there can be no talk of relief."

-Ras Laffan ethane cracker key milestone in downstream expansion strategy major global player in the upstream, LNG and downstream sectors.
+Ras Laffan ethane cracker key milestone in downstream expansion strategy